Many different concepts, which are often misunderstood and misused, lie under the name of Artificial Intelligence.

 Feel free to give us your feedback at firstname.lastname@example.org.
 Let’s get started!

 Artificial Intelligence (AI)

-A tricky one to start with because there isn’t an homogenous definition.
-We’ve asked our R&D team which led to a long and passionate debate.
-Here is what came out:
+A tricky one to start with because there is no homogeneous definition.
+We asked our R&D team, which led to a long and passionate debate.
+Here is what came out of it: